 If your window is wider than 3 feet and you’d like the shelves to span the full width of the window, you should build a third support.
 It is tricky to make the shelf level with a third support, so we don’t recommend going wider than 3 feet if you’re a beginner woodworker.

 Sand all edges of the pieces to get rid of any splinters or sharp corners.

-Place wooden shim on top of window.
+Place wooden shim on top of the window.
 Tap the vertical supports into place with a hammer, wedging the support in place.
-Tap another wedge in the other side to fully secure it.
+Tap another wedge on the other side to fully secure it.
 Repeat the process for the other support.